gwcoffey/gwcoffey.com/content/archive/listapp/things-people-like-more-than-i-like-anything/index.md

 ---
-title: THINGS PEOPLE LIKE MORE THAN I LIKE ANYTHING
+title: Things People Like More Than I Like Anything
 date: '2015-07-20T16:56:09+00:00'
 archive: listapp
 weblog: false